Quasi-spiral solution to the mixed intracluster medium and the universal entropy profile of galaxy clusters: Summary and discussion

-We find that between the flat-entropy core and the steep rising-entropy periphery, the spiral gives rise to a linear, $\bar{K}(r)\propto r$ adiabat that persists after the spiral dissipates.
-This linear behavior develops in regions that show flat $K(r)$ steps in angular sectors, and involves temporary oscillations in the azimuthally-averaged $\bar{K}(r)$, suggesting some global convective instability.
-The $\bar{K}(r)\propto r$ behavior becomes more pronounced and spans a larger region at later times (Fig.~\ref{fig:EntEv}), higher resolutions (Fig.~\ref{fig:EntRes}), or stronger viscosities (Fig.~\ref{fig:EntNSpitz}).
+We find that between the flat-entropy core and the steep rising-entropy periphery, the spiral structure imprints a linear, $\bar{K}(r)\propto r$ adiabat that persists after the spiral dissipates.
+This linear behaviour develops in regions that show flat $K(r)$ steps in angular sectors, and involves temporary oscillations in the azimuthally-averaged $\bar{K}(r)$, suggesting some global convective instability.
+The $\bar{K}(r)\propto r$ behaviour becomes more pronounced and spans a larger region at later times (Fig.~\ref{fig:EntEv}), higher resolutions (Fig.~\ref{fig:EntRes}), or stronger viscosities (Fig.~\ref{fig:EntNSpitz}).
 Our numerical results can be understood (\S\ref{subsec:RadFlowAndInst}) in terms of a modified convective instability, associated with the motion of radial segments of constant $K$ that are sustained on a short timescale by the local instability.

 Interestingly, a universal, linear $\bar{K}(r)$ profile is found in well-deprojected galaxy cluster observations, and there is evidence showing that this profile is regulated by a dynamical process.
 Our results suggest that even transient spiral structures could be responsible for imprinting such a profile onto the ICM.
-Unlike our simulations, the $\bar{K}(r)$ profile in observations shows a linear behavior spanning the entire cluster, resulting in a universal normalisation; reproducing such a profile would require stronger perturbations (see Fig.~\ref{fig:EntDx}), repeated perturbations, or additional physical processes.
+Unlike our simulations, the $\bar{K}(r)$ profile in observations shows a linear behaviour spanning the entire cluster, resulting in a universal normalization; reproducing such a profile would require stronger perturbations (see Fig.~\ref{fig:EntDx}), repeated perturbations, or additional physical processes.